0-Blu/StikFlash/README.md

 - You cannot sign the ipa with an enterprise cert because the file importer will not work.
 - Make sure low power mode is off.
 Having it on will greatly reduce performance.

-## Features
+## How It Works
 - **Ruffle Flash Emulator Fully on Device**: StikFlash runs the Ruffle Flash emulator directly on your iOS device, using a built-in, secure web server.
-Flash files are pulled/downloaded from [Ruffle's official source](https://unpkg.com/@ruffle-rs/ruffle) to ensure private and seamless gameplay, with all operations happening entirely on your device. 🔒
+Flash files are pulled/downloaded from [Ruffle's official source](https://unpkg.com/@ruffle-rs/ruffle) to ensure private and seamless gameplay, with all operations happening entirely on your device.
+Only your device can connect to the web server, which uses a random port each time to increase security. 🔒

 ## Compatibility
 See the `Compatibility.md` file.